kylelawrencedev/CO2-Calculator-MS2/README.md

 an accordion of all the text explaining the initiative.
 Link will be shown at the end of the text to the website.

 **Footer**
+#### *See Design Changes for new way this section is done*
 * Right Side : All social media links

 ---
 ### Design Changes
 * Users can now change between two calculators.
 One calculator for when they know their origin and destination and another for when they want to see their CO2 emissions for certain distances.
 * Users can select Distance type and Fuel type only for one of the calculators.
-* Offset iniatives displayed on a carousel, with content being hidden on smaller devices.
+* CO2 Emissions Offsetting Initiatives : Offset iniatives displayed on a carousel, with content being hidden on smaller devices.
-* Social Media icons moved to middle of screen.
+* Footer : Social Media icons moved to middle of screen.
 * Header becomes transparent when the user scrolls down

 ## **Future Features**